Life is a Symphony

 Threats to the public?

 In short I think freedom means the right to figure life out by ourselves, and we have each other to help.
-Some of us get addicted to credit cards, sex, bad relationships, gambling, sugar or fast food – does this mean that the government should step in before we do more harm to ourselves?
+Some of us get addicted to credit cards, sex, bad relationships, gambling, sugar or fast food does this mean that the government should step in before we do more harm to ourselves?
 Do we want the authorities to protect us from ourselves?
 Not unless we look to government to also define the reason for living, and this, I think, is the central question regarding drugs:

 What do we think life is for?

-It seems to me, that if we believe life is a test to do the “right” thing in order to be rewarded at death by a Supreme Being, then the race is on to determine what is right and what is wrong before it’s too late.
-If life, on the other hand, is an opportunity for a unique experience including personal choice, and there is no “judgment” or “right way” in the eyes of the Universe, then we are each free to choose what kind of experience we want.
+It seems to me, that if we believe life is a test to do the right thing in order to be rewarded at death by a Supreme Being, then the race is on to determine what is right and what is wrong before it’s too late.
+If life, on the other hand, is an opportunity for a unique experience including personal choice, and there is no judgment or right way in the eyes of the Universe, then we are each free to choose what kind of experience we want.
 This doesn’t mean we can go crazy because there is no one to punish us: It would indeed be our own loss if we found ourselves wasting away on Opium in the slums of Hong Kong, much like if a foolish action could leave us crippled or stranded on a barren island.
 Free Will also means personal responsibility, and no one to blame but ourselves.

 The down side

 of Drugs is that the user often becomes isolated in a personal experience that others can’t relate to, or is caught in either a mental, or chemical dependency.
-Drug abusers become despondent, listless, and without interests beyond the drug itself.
+Heavy drug abusers become despondent, listless, and without interests beyond the drug itself.
 We say that when there are drugs or alcohol involved, the person is not fully able to make good judgments about choices in life and therefore it is a compassionate response to step in and change the situation.
+In my view, a well functioning community of friends, family and neighbors is probably better suited for such interventions, rather than laws and government.
+Little is done to help addictions by putting someone in jail.

 America

-was founded on the idea of personal freedom to pursue a life of one’s own choosing.
+was founded on the idea of personal freedom to pursue a life of ones own choosing.
 We are allowed to tattoo ourselves from head to toe, eat twinkies for all our meals, smoke cigarettes non stop and never see a dentist, but we are not permitted to alter our minds with any other substance than alcohol, sugar and nicotine.

 Personally Speaking,

-So if my son had asked me about drugs, maybe I would have taken a deep breath and ask him to “ just say “know…””.
+So if my son had asked me about drugs, maybe I would have taken a deep breath and ask him to just say know.…”